 The Portuguese star then added a second after the break to restore United's lead against the Magpies, finishing neatly past Freddie Woodman.

 United eventually collected the three points in a 4-1 win, and typically Ronaldo exited the field knowing he hogged the headlines once more in a red shirt.

 January 10, 2021

-Earlier this season, a landmark goal from Cristiano further immortalised his legendary status as he overtook Czech Republic forward Josef Bican to set the record for the most goals ever scored.
+A landmark goal from Cristiano further immortalised his legendary status as he overtook Czech Republic forward Josef Bican to set the record for the most goals ever scored.

 His finish in a 2-0 win over Napoli in the Supercoppa Italiana final was the 760th of his career as he equalled the 65-year-old record set by Bican in 1955.